Water Pollution Diseases

-- Algae – some types of algae are toxic and may overgrow due to the presence of nitrates and phosphates in runoff water (especially agricultural runoff); such overgrowth is usually referred to as “red tide” or “brown tides”.
-Their toxin may affect the food chain including fish and birds, and ultimately humans.
-Oxygen depletion in polluted water is another serious problem responsible for killing fishes.
-All over the world.
+- Algae – some types of algae are toxic and may overgrow due to the presence of nitrates and phosphates in runoff water (especially agricultural runoff); such overgrowth is usually referred to as “red tides” or “brown tides”.
+Their toxins may affect the food chain, including fish and birds, and ultimately humans.
+Oxygen depletion in polluted water is another serious problem responsible for killing fish all over the world.

-While the most common water pollution diseases involve poisoning episodes affecting the digestive system and human infectious diseases, water pollution may cause a large variety of health diseases including:
+While the most common water pollution diseases involve poisoning episodes affecting the digestive system and/or causing human infectious diseases, water pollution may cause a large variety of health diseases including:

-- Infectious diseases caused by pathogens (usually microorganisms) from animal fecal origins, of which the most common occur in developing countries involving:
+- Infectious diseases caused by pathogens (usually microorganisms) from animal fecal origins, of which the most common occur in developing countries, including: